9 Ways to Score Free Furniture (So You Can Save for That Investment Piece!)

 7. Freecycle

 This website is similar to Craigslist, except absolutely everything is free.
 Freecycle is an online forum where people can offer things up to their neighbors instead of throwing them away (the original Free and For Sale page), and there are groups for almost every city.
-If you see something you like, act quickly—the good stuff goes fast.
+If you see something you like, act quickly — the good stuff goes fast.

-8. Curbside treasures
+8. Curbside Treasures

-Although it’s not quite free, here’s another idea for getting furniture for (almost) nothing: Try stopping by a garage sale towards the end of the day.
+Although it’s not quite free, here’s another idea for getting furniture for (almost) nothing: Try stopping by a garage sale toward the end of the day.
 Chances are the organizers will be eager to get rid of larger items and may be willing to sell you any furniture that’s left for reduced prices.
 They may even let you take it free of cost just to get it off their hands.